chenziao/Analyzing_Allen_Visual_Coding_Neuropixels_Dataset/README.md

       - `selected`: Selected sessions recorded in `session_selection.csv` file in the `output` folder (see `output_base_dir` in [path_config.json](path_config.json)).
       - `optotag`: Optotag sessions.
 (Not implemented yet)
     - `--session_list`: List of session IDs to process (space-separated). `--session_set` argument will be ignored if this is provided.
-    - `--use_blacklist`: Use sessions blacklist to exclude sessions to process.
+    - `--use_blacklist`: Use sessions blacklist to exclude sessions to process to avoid uncaught errors in some sessions that may cause the batch processing to stall.
 The blacklist is listed in `'blacklist'` key of [sessions.json](sessions.json).
     - `--disable_logging`: Disable logging to the log file.

 #### Scripts (execute in order, later scripts may depend on the results of previous scripts)

 1. [find_probe_channels.py](scripts/find_probe_channels.py)

     - Initial processing: download and cache data from Allen Database.
+If `--cache_data_only` is set to `True`, the script will only perform this step and skip further processing.
     - Find probe channels for the target structure (e.g. VISp).
     - Compute CSD for the channels in the structure.
+If `--skip_compute_csd` is set to `True`, the script will skip computing CSD.

-    - If `--cache_data_only` is set to `True`, the script will only download and cache the data and skip further processing.
+    Note: Run the notebook [check_channel_layer_positions](notebooks/check_channel_layer_positions.ipynb) to overwrite the probe info file and LFP channels file whose layer positions are missing to avoid errors in further processing.

 2. [process_stimuli_psd.py](scripts/process_stimuli_psd.py)